-- (2) The requisition referred to in sub-section (1) shall state the nature of the assistance required.
-In summoning railway officials, the Magistrate shall take care not to summon on the same day so large a number of the employees, especially of one class, as to cause inconvenience to the working of the railway.
-In the case of serious accidents the Magistrate may obtain reports from the Commissioner of Railway Safety and the Head of the Railway Administration concerned in regard to the accident, before finally concluding the judicial inquiry. - 22.
-Communication of the decision of judicial inquiry to the Railway Administration, Commissioner of Railway Safety and the State Government On the conclusion of the judicial inquiry the Magistrate shall send a copy of his decision to the Head of the Railway Administration concerned and to the Commissioner of Railway Safety, and shall, unless in any case he thinks it unnecessary to do so, report the result of the inquiry to the State Government. - 23.
-Police investigation when to be dispensed with report on loss of life, grievous hurt, or damage to Railway property (1) The Railway Police may make an investigation into the causes which led to any accident occurring in the course of working a railway and shall do so whenever - - (a) any such accident is attended with loss of human life or with grievous hurt, or with serious damage to railway property of the value exceeding Rs.
-25,00,000 or has prima facie been due to any criminal act or omission; or - (b) the District Magistrate or the Magistrate appointed under rule 17 has given a direction under clause (c) of that rule:
+Administration concerned in regard to the accident, before finally concluding the judicial inquiry.

-Provided that where, having regard to the nature of the accident, the Central Government has appointed a Commission of Inquiry to inquire into it under the Commission of Inquiry Act, 1952, (60 of 1952), or has appointed any other authority to inquire into it and that purpose has made all or any of the provisions of the said Act applicable to that authority, or where a magisterial inquiry is being held under rule clause (a) or clause (b) of rule 17, the Railway Police shall not make an investigation under this rule, and, where they have already commenced their investigation, shall not proceed further with it; and shall hand over the records or other documents in their possession relating to the investigation to such authority as may be specified by the Central Government in this behalf.
+- 22. Communication of the decision of judicial inquiry to the Railway Administration, Commissioner of Railway Safety and the State Government.-On the conclusion of the judicial inquiry the Magistrate shall send a copy of his decision to the Head of the Railway Administration concerned and to the Commissioner of Railway Safety, and shall, unless in any case he thinks it unnecessary to do so, report the result of the inquiry to the State Government. - 23.
+Police investigation-when to be dispensed with-report on loss of life, grievous hurt, or damage to railway property.- - (1) The Railway Police may make an investigation into the causes which led to any accident occurring in the course of working a railway and shall do so whenever- - (a) any such accident is attended with loss of human life or with grievous hurt, or with serious damage to railway property of the value exceeding Rupees Two Crore or has prima facie been due to any criminal act or omission; or - (b) the District Magistrate or the Magistrate appointed under Rule 17 has given a direction under clause (c) of that rule: Provided that where, having regard to the nature of the accident, the Central Government has appointed a Commission of Inquiry to inquire into it under the Commissions of Inquiry Act, 1952 (60 of 1952), or has appointed any other authority to inquire into it and for that purpose has made all or any of the provisions of the said Act applicable to that authority, or where a magisterial inquiry is being held under clause (a) or clause (b) of Rule 17, the Railway Police shall not make an investigation under this rule, and, where they have already commenced their investigation shall not proceed further with it; and shall hand over the records or other documents in their possession relating to the investigation to such authority as may be specified by the Central Government in this behalf. - (2) The Railway Police shall report, with as little delay as possible to the nearest Station Master, or where there is no Station Master, to the railway servant in charge of the section of the railway, on which the accident has occurred, every accident which may come to their notice occurring in the course of working a railway attended with loss of human life, or with grievous hurt or with serious damage to railway property of the value exceeding twenty-five lakh rupees or which has prima facie been due to any criminal act or omission. - 24.
+Status of police officer investigating the accident.- - (1) Whenever an investigation is to be made by the Railway Police- - (a) in a case in which an accident is attended with loss of human life or with grievous hurt, or with serious damage to railway property of the value exceeding twenty five-lakh rupees; or

-- (2) The Railway Police shall report, with as little delay as possible to the nearest station master, or where there is no station master, to the railway servant in-charge of the section of the railway, on which the accident has occurred, every accident which may come to their notice occurring in the course of working a railway attended with loss of human life, or with grievous hurt or with serious damage to railway property of the value exceeding twenty five lakh rupees or which has prima facie been due to any criminal act or omission. - 24.
-(1) Status of Police officer investigating the accident-Whenever an investigation is to be made by the Railway Police - - in a case in which an accident is attended with loss of human life or with grievous hurt, or with serious damage to railway property of the value exceeding twenty five lakh rupees; or - (b) in pursuance of a direction given under clause (c) of rule 17, the investigation shall be conducted by the Head of the Railway Police of the area in which the accident has occurred, or if that officer is unable to conduct the investigation himself, by an officer to be deputed by him. - (2) The officer deputed under sub-rule (1) shall ordinarily be the senior officer available, and shall whenever possible be a Gazetted Officer, and shall in no case be of rank lower than that of an Inspector:
+(b) in pursuance of a direction given under clause (c) of Rule 17, the investigation shall be conducted by the Head of the Railway Police of the area in which the accident has occurred, or if that officer is unable to conduct the investigation himself, by an officer to be deputed by him.

-Provided that the investigation may be carried out by an officer-in-charge of a police station -
+(2) The officer deputed under sub-rule (1) shall ordinarily be the senior officer available, and shall whenever possible be a Gazetted Officer, and shall in no case be of a rank lower than that of an Inspector: Provided that the investigation may be carried out by an officer-in-charge of a police station:-